Women's Professional Soccer

 Women's Professional Soccer (WPS) was the top-level professional women's soccer league in the United States.
 It began play on March 29, 2009.
-The league was composed of seven teams for its first two seasons and fielded six teams for the 2011 season, with continued plans for future expansion.
-The WPS was the highest level in the United States soccer pyramid for the women's game.
+The league had seven teams for its first two seasons and fielded six teams for its 2011 season, with plans for future expansion.
+The WPS was the highest level in the U.S. soccer pyramid for the women's game.

 On January 30, 2012, the league announced suspension of the 2012 season, citing several internal organization struggles as the primary cause.
-Some of these issues included an ongoing legal battle with magicJack owner Dan Borislow and the lack of resources invested into the league.
-On May 18, 2012, WPS announced the league folded and would not return in 2013.
-After the WPS folded, the National Women's Soccer League formed in 2013 and took WPS's place as the top professional women's soccer league in the United States.
+Some of these issues included an ongoing legal battle with magicJack owner Dan Borislow and a lack of resources invested in the league.
+On May 18, 2012, WPS announced the league had folded and would not return in 2013.
+After the WPS folded, the National Women's Soccer League (NWSL) formed in 2013 and took WPS's place as the top professional women's soccer league in the U.S.

 History

 Planning

-After the folding of Women's United Soccer Association, which played its third and final full season in 2003, WUSA Reorganization Committee was formed in September of that year.
-The committee led to the founding in November 2004 of the non-profit organization, Women's Soccer Initiative, Inc. (WSII), whose stated goal was "promoting and supporting all aspects of women's soccer in the United States", including the founding of a new professional league.
-Attempts to relaunch WUSA in full fell through in 2004 (when the league's member teams played in two WUSA Festivals instead) and 2005.
+After the folding of the Women's United Soccer Association (WUSA), which played its third and final full season in 2003, the WUSA Reorganization Committee was formed in September of that year.
+The committee led to the founding of the non-profit organization, Women's Soccer Initiative, Inc. (WSII), in November 2004.
+WSII's stated goal was "promoting and supporting all aspects of women's soccer in the United States", including the founding of a new professional league.
+Attempts to relaunch the WUSA in full fell through in 2004 (when the league's member teams played in two WUSA Festivals instead) and in 2005.
 In June 2006, WSII announced the relaunch of the league for the 2008 season.

-In December 2006, the organization announced that it reached an agreement with six owner-operators for teams based in Chicago, Dallas, Los Angeles, St. Louis, Washington, DC, and a then-unnamed city.
+In December 2006, the organization announced it had reached an agreement with six owner-operators for teams based in Chicago, Dallas, Los Angeles, St. Louis, Washington, DC, and a then-unnamed city.
 Later, Boston and New York/New Jersey were announced as other markets to have teams.
-In September 2007, the launch was pushed back from Spring of 2008 to 2009 to avoid clashing with 2007 Women's World Cup and the 2008 Olympic Games and to ensure that all of the teams were fully prepared for long-term operations.
+In September 2007, the league's launch was pushed back from Spring of 2008 to 2009 to avoid conflicting with the 2007 Women's World Cup and the 2008 Olympic Games, and to ensure that all teams were prepared for long-term operations.

-On May 27, 2008, the league announced that it would expand to Philadelphia for the 2010 season, with the franchise likely sharing facilities with MLS's Philadelphia Union.
-Despite being the eighth named team, the league still considered adding an eighth team to play in the league's inaugural season.
-An eighth team for the inaugural season was tentatively announced as being located in San Diego, and was finalized later.
-Still, despite the extra time given to the original five cities for preparations, the Dallas franchise did not materialize, citing stadium issues.
-Thus the league began with seven teams.
+On May 27, 2008, the league announced it would expand to Philadelphia for the 2010 season, with the franchise likely sharing facilities with MLS's Philadelphia Union.
+Despite Philadelphia being the eighth named team in total, the league still considered adding an eighth team to play in its inaugural season, specifically.
+This team was tentatively announced as being located in San Diego, and was finalized later.
+Still, despite the extra time given to the original five cities for preparations, the Dallas franchise did not materialize.
+Thus, the league began with seven teams.